chingdaotze/actuarial-model/docs/source/tutorial_pt3.rst

          `ellipsis <https://docs.python.org/3/library/constants.html#Ellipsis>`_.

-      You can think of an abstract method as a "placeholder" within an abstract class, where the implementation is provided by a derived class.
+      You can think of an abstract method as a "placeholder" within an abstract class, where the implementation is provided by one or more derived classes.

-      In this case, recall that the :class:`~src.projection_entities.products.annuity.base_contract.account.Account` class is an `abstract class <https://en.wikipedia.org/wiki/Abstract_type>`_, and is inherited by :class:`~src.projection_entities.products.annuity.base_contract.account.fa.FixedAccount`:
+      In this case, :class:`~src.projection_entities.products.annuity.base_contract.account.fa.FixedAccount`
+      is a derived class that inherits from :class:`~src.projection_entities.products.annuity.base_contract.account.Account`:

       .. inheritance-diagram:: src.projection_entities.products.annuity.base_contract.account.fa.FixedAccount
          :parts: 1

-      If we go back up to :class:`~src.projection_entities.products.annuity.base_contract.account.fa.FixedAccount`, we see :class:`~src.projection_entities.products.annuity.base_contract.account.fa.FixedAccount` 's implementation
+      If we go to :class:`~src.projection_entities.products.annuity.base_contract.account.fa.FixedAccount`, we
+      see :class:`~src.projection_entities.products.annuity.base_contract.account.fa.FixedAccount` 's implementation
-      of the :meth:`~src.projection_entities.products.annuity.base_contract.account.fa.FixedAccount.credit_interest`:
+      of :meth:`~src.projection_entities.products.annuity.base_contract.account.fa.FixedAccount.credit_interest`:

       .. code-block:: python
         :linenos: